Form a Limited Liability Company in New Hampshire

 It's now time to name a registered agent.
 Find out what this role is and why you need a registered agent here: Registered Agent Service.

 Basically, you need to choose either a person or a firm to be your LLC’s registered agent and to be named on your Articles of Organization form.

 4. Decide Your Ownership and Management Structure.

 The Certificate of Formation form asks whether your New Hampshire LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.